alexyuly/ViewScript-Runtime/README.md

 #### 🔺 **Streams**

-A stream is a channel which broadcasts bindings from a component to its parent.
+A stream is a channel which broadcasts fields from a component to its parent.

 To declare a stream named `id` which broadcasts just empty events:
 ```
 Will [id]
 ```

-To declare a stream which broadcasts events with bindings of the given `concept`:
+To declare a stream which broadcasts events with fields of the given `concept`:
 ```
 Will [id] [concept]
 ```

-To allow the stream to optionally broadcast empty bindings of the given `concept`:
+To allow the stream to optionally broadcast empty fields of the given `concept`:
 ```
 Will [id] optional [concept]
 ```